Gomme (food)

 Gomme ([ˈɡʊ̂mːə]) is a traditional Norwegian dish usually served as a spread or a dessert.
+Gomme has long traditions in several places in the country and was largely used as a party food when cakes were served, for example at Christmas.

 Gomme is commonly a form of sweet cheese made of long-boiled milk and having a yellow or brown colour.
-It is can be used as a cheese spread on slices of bread, lefse, or waffles.
+It can be used as a cheese spread on slices of bread, lefse, or waffles.
 There are several regional and local variants.
 There also exists a porridge-like variant made of boiled milk with oat grain or rice.
 It can be served as a dessert with vanilla, cardamom, raisins, and cinnamon as added ingredients in most variants.
 The consistency can vary from soft to thick.